Pilton, Queensland: Geography

 The terrain in the north and south of the locality is more mountainous and is predominantly used for grazing on native vegetation.
-The terrain from the south-east to the north-west is within a valley through which Kings Creek flows from Upper Pilton through to Manapouri/Ascot and is ultimately a tributary of the Condamine River, past of the Murray-Darling basin.
+The terrain from the south-east to the north-west is within a valley through which Kings Creek flows from Upper Pilton through to Manapouri/Ascot and is ultimately a tributary of the Condamine River, part of the Murray-Darling basin.
 The valley is used for cropping.

 The Gatton–Clifton Road (State Route 80) also passes through the locality from the south-west (Headington Hill) to the north-west (Hirstglen).

 History

 Pilton is named after a pastoral run which was excised from Clifton pastoral station in the 1840s.
 The run was leased by Philip Pinnock, John Gammie, Joseph King and Joshua J. Whitting [from 1851-9].
 It might have been named after Pilton, Somerset, England, an Old English name with Pil meaning creek and ton meaning an enclosed homestead.

 Pilton Post Office opened on 27 March 1878 (though a receiving office for some years) and closed in 1977.

+Pilton Provisional School opened in February 1884.
+It closed in 1908.

-Pilton State School opened in November 1913.
+Pilton State School opened on 3 November 1913.